8 Best FREE Things to Do in London in 2025

 The National Gallery contains over 2,300 works, with fan favourites including Vincent Van Gogh’s Sunflowers, The Arnolfini Portrait by Jan Van Eyck, and Doge Leonardo Loredan by Giovanni Bellini.

-It features over 220,000 portraits (!!) in a variety of styles and mediums.
+It features over 220,000 portraits in a variety of styles and mediums.

-The bridge from Harry Potter Deathly Hallows IYKYK
+The bridge from Harry Potter Deathly Hallows.

 Read: The Magic of the Harry Potter Studio Tour London

-5. Evensong at Westminster Abbey
+4. Attend Evensong at Westminster Abbey

 9:30am-3:30pm Monday to Friday, 9am-3pm Saturday, closed Sunday.
-Services are available every day.
+Services are available every day

 FREE

-Westminster Abbey has been the home of every royal coronation since William the Conqueror in 1066, as well as 16 royal weddings and various tombs and memorials to famous people including Isaac Newton, Stephen Hawking, and Queen Elizabeth I.
+Westminster Abbey has been the location of every royal coronation since William the Conqueror in 1066, as well as 16 royal weddings and various tombs and memorials to famous people including Isaac Newton, Stephen Hawking, and Queen Elizabeth I.

 Evensong takes place at 5pm each day except Wednesday, and at 3pm on Sundays.
 Evensong begins with prayer and is followed by choral music.

-Keep in mind that you will not be able to roam around the church and explore as you could if you purchased an entry ticket.
+You will not be able to roam around the church and explore as you could if you purchased an entry ticket, but it provides you an opportunity to experience the architecture and atmosphere of the Abbey.

-I would just like to add that you obviously don’t have to be religious to attend the service, but I understand that it may make some people uncomfortable to participate in spiritual activities they don’t align with.
-Attending a service is a budget way to experience the architecture and atmosphere of the Abbey.
+I would just like to add that you obviously do not have to be religious to attend the service, but I understand that it may make some people uncomfortable to participate in spiritual activities they don’t align with.

 Read: The Best and Most Perfect 4 Day London Itinerary!

-Westminster Parliament from Westminster Bridge.
+View of Westminster Parliament from Westminster Bridge.

-6. Visit Westminster Cathedral
+5. Visit Westminster Cathedral

-Services held at various times, visit between 8am and 6pm.
+Services held at various times, visit between 8am and 6pm

 FREE

-Although it has slightly less history, the often forgotten about Westminster Cathedral is still worth a visit because it is free!
 You can also attend services here if that is something you’re interested in; services are usually available between 8am and 6pm, but check on the website to be sure.

-I would recommend visiting the Cathedral in the late afternoon then heading over to the Abbey for evensong.
+I recommend visiting the Cathedral in the late afternoon then heading over to the Abbey for evensong.

 The Natural History Museum looks like something out of Harry Potter!

-7. The Natural History Museum
+6. The Natural History Museum

 Cromwell Rd, South Kensington, London SW7 5BD, United Kingdom